 Local Dispatch Centers

-Local interagency fire dispatch centers are staffed, funded, and supported by the Protecting Agencies responsible for the Zone, Area, or Forest in which they are located (Table 1).
+Local interagency fire dispatch centers are staffed, funded, and supported by the Protecting Agencies responsible for the Zones/Areas that they support (Table 1).

 Interagency Resources

-Reference the AIMGAIMG for procedures and protocols for various resource types.
-All agencies’ assigned personnel will function under the receiving agency’s health, safety, and air operations procedural policies unless the sending agency’s policies are more stringent, in which case the more stringent policies will be followed.
-When safety issues, concerns, or questions related to policy differences arise, agency subject matter experts will be contacted for resolution.
+Reference the AIMG for procedures and protocols for various resource types.

 Availability

-During the fire season, each Jurisdictional Agency will determine what resources they have available for initial response and/or incident assignments and notify the respective Protecting Agency FMO and Dispatch office.
-Dispatch offices will status appropriately in IROC.
-Area/Zone/Forest resource availability will be managed within the local Area/Zone/Forest.
+Jurisdictional Agencies are responsible for managing the availability their resources and coordinating with their servicing dispatch center to status resources appropriately in IROC.
+During fire season Jurisdictional Units will keep their Protecting Units informed of the resources they have available for incident assignments to help ensure efficient and effective use of local resources.

 Release of Initial Response Resources

 Incident Commanders will release initial response resources, with the exception of smokejumpers, to their primary responsibilities as soon as priorities allow or unless otherwise agreed to by the home unit of the initial response resources.
 Days off policies are agency specific.
-Reference the AIMGAIMG at , the National Interagency Mobilization Guide, the Interagency Incident Business Management Handbook and the DOF Alaska Incident Business Management Handbook.
+Reference the AIMG, the National Interagency Mobilization Guide, the Interagency Incident Business Management Handbook, and the DOF Alaska Incident Business Management Handbook.

-Smokejumpers are a statewide tactical resource and their use on an incident beyond initial attack must be negotiated with the DNR Fire Operations Forester and the AFS Chief, Division of Fire Operations.
-Decisions will be based on incident need, potential for new starts, and current draw-down levels.
+Smokejumpers are a statewide tactical resource and their use on an incident beyond initial attack must be negotiated with the DNR Fire Operations Forester, the AFS Fire Operations Branch Chief, and the USFS Region 10 Fire Operations Specialist.
+Decisions will be based on incident need, potential for new starts and current draw-down levels.

 Statewide Shared Tactical Resources

-Statewide -shared tactical resources include smokejumpers, aerial supervision modules, air attack, lead planes, and airtankers.
-The protocols for requesting and use of these resources are identified in the AIMGIII.B.7AIMG.
+Statewide shared tactical resources include smokejumpers, aerial supervision modules, air attack, lead planes, and airtankers.
+The protocols for requesting and use of these resources are identified in the AIMG.
+See Section III.B.7. regarding extended staffing of statewide shared tactical resources.

-Requests for extended and weekend staffing will be processed by AICC and costs will be allocated to the agency making the request.
-These costs and the resulting support costs are included in the Bill for Collection for Suppression and Non-specific Suppression Support.Strategic Allocation of Tactical Resources
+Strategic Allocation of Statewide Shared Tactical Resources

-The DNR Statewide Preposition Conference Call, the AFS Tactical Meeting, the Daily Statewide Tactical Meeting, the Statewide Weather Briefing, and Area/Zone/Forest briefings will be held daily or as the situation warrants during fire season.
+The DNR Statewide Preposition Conference Call, the AFS Tactical Meeting, the Daily Statewide Tactical Meeting, the Statewide Weather Briefing, and Protecting Unit briefings will be held daily or as the situation warrants.
 Each Protecting Agency will decide which resources will be made available for standby, pre-positioning, or commitment to an incident.
-The Forest Service (USFS) Regional Fire Specialist will be the focal point for USFS resources.
-The initial distribution of resources will be made during the Daily Statewide Tactical Meeting (routinely attended by the DNR Fire Operations Forester; the AFS Chief, Division of Fire Operations; and the AICC Center Manager).
-The location and status of the statewide -shared tactical resources will be conveyed to the Agencies and Interagency Fire Dispatch Centers via the teletype, the Daily Statewide Tactical Meeting, and/or Integrated Fire Management (IFM).
+The initial distribution of resources will be made during the Daily Statewide Tactical Meeting (routinely attended by the DNR Fire Operations Forester, the AFS Fire Operations Branch Chief, the USFS Region 10 Fire Operations Specialist, and the AICC Center Manager).
+The location and status of the statewide shared tactical resources will be conveyed to the Agencies and Interagency Fire Dispatch Centers via the teletype, the Daily Statewide Tactical Meeting, and/or Integrated Fire Management (IFM).
+Additional tactical meeting discussion topics may include:

-Considerations for resource distribution include:
+Alaska and National Preparedness Levels;

+Agency and unit draw-down and step-up plan thresholds;

-Use of all available in-state resources
+Availability of in-state resources;

-Ordering of additional resources from other GACCs or Canada
+Ordering needs for additional resources from other GACCs or Canada;

-Alaska and National Preparedness Levels

-Severity funding requests both Agency-specific and interagency
+Agency-specific and interagency severity funding requests.

-Draw-down and Step-up plans

-Once the distribution of resources has been established, the priority for dispatch of these statewide tactical resources will be based on protection priorities as established in the AIWFMPAIWFMP.
-Strategic resource decisions determined by the Daily Statewide Tactical Meeting will be communicated to the Agencies and the Interagency Fire Dispatch Centers via the teletype and/or IFM.
+Once the distribution of resources has been established, the priority for dispatch of these statewide tactical resources will be based on protection priorities as established in the AIWFMP.
+Strategic resource decisions determined by the Daily Statewide Tactical Meeting will be communicated to the Agencies and the Interagency Fire Dispatch Centers via the teletype, IFM, and/or email.

 Resource Allocation Priorities